nushell/nushell.github.io/book/environment.md

 $env.FOO = 'BAR'
 ```

-## Defining environment from custom commands
+## Defining Environment from Custom Commands

 Due to the scoping rules, any environment variables defined inside a custom command will only exist inside the command's scope.
 However, a command defined as [`def --env`](/commands/docs/def.md) instead of [`def`](/commands/docs/def.md) (it applies also to [`export def`](/commands/docs/export_def.md), see [Modules](modules.md)) will preserve the environment on the caller's side: